LiHeUA/2SS/ReadMe.md

 [1] Li He and Hong Zhang, Two-Step Nystrom Sampling for Large-scale Kernel Approximation, to appear in IEEE Transactions on Big Data

+**Acknowledgement**

+This research was financially supported by the Open Research Fund from Guangdong Laboratory of Artificial Intelligence and Digital Economy (SZ), under Grant No. GML-KF-24-15.

 Li He

 hel@sustech.edu.cn

 Sep.
 28, 2025